-All international students are eligible for on-campus employment at UWM for 20 hours per week during the Fall and Spring semesters and 40 hours per week during Winter and Spring breaks, and 40 hours per week over Summer break.
+All international students are eligible for on-campus employment at UWM for 20 hours per week during the Fall and Spring semesters and 25 hours per week during Winter and Spring breaks, and 40 hours per week over Summer break.
 On-campus employment is a benefit of F-1 and J-1 student status and requires no special authorization.

 In order to work on campus, you must have a social security number.
 To apply for a social security number you must already have a job offer.
 Visit CIE (Garland 138) for information on applying for a social security card.